Luis-Mayer/llm-process-automation-service/README.md

 - Automatic storage of request/response artifacts
 - Swagger UI for interactive testing
 - Lightweight test setup with `pytest`
+- Containerized deployment with Docker
+- CI checks with GitHub Actions and Ruff

 ## Project Structure